AIDOaRt-VCE-Team/Solution-framework/README.md

 This GitHub acts as a sharing and storing of artefacts for the first VCE hackathon challenge.

-In the VCE reference material you can find some reference files and the challenge itself.
+The reference material was removed to avoid any issues with sensitive material, if you need access to some material please contact Johan Bergelin at johan.bergelin@mdu.se

 The readme will be updated once the collaboration progresses.